cogeotiff/rio-tiler/docs/advanced/custom_readers.md

 ### **AsyncBaseReader**

 Equivalent of `BaseReader` for async-ready readers (e.g [aiocogeo](https://github.com/geospatial-jeff/aiocogeo)).
-The `AsyncBaseReader` has the same properties/methods as the `BaseReader`.
+The `AsyncBaseReader` has the same attributes/properties/methods as the `BaseReader`.

 see example of reader built using `AsyncBaseReader`: https://github.com/cogeotiff/rio-tiler/blob/832ecbd97f560c2764818bca30ca95ef25408527/tests/test_io_async.py#L49

 ### **MultiBaseReader**

-This abstract class inherit from `BaseReader`.
-The goal of the `MultiBaseReader` is to enable readers that need to join results from multiple files (e.g STAC).
+The goal of the `MultiBaseReader` is to enable joining results from multiple files (e.g STAC).

+The `MultiBaseReader` has the same attributes/properties/methods as the `BaseReader`.

 Example: [`STACReader`](../readers.md#stacreader)